-The objective of this work is the evaluation of the target group of Platone, the explanation of the corresponding regulatory framework, the documentation of the key exploitable results (KER) and the lessons learnt in the demos.
-The evaluation of the target group shows that not only the main target group, as DSOs, TSOs, aggregators, customers benefit greatly from the Platone architecture, but also stakeholders like industry, research or regulatory authorities.
-Especially the assessment of the regulatory and legislative framework is of interest for Regulatory Authorities, revealing that a clearer legislative framework is needed for new actors in the energy sector like aggregators or the application of new technologies like blockchain.
+The objective of this work is the evaluation of the target group of Platone, the explanation of the corresponding regulatory framework in the context of exploitation opportunities, the overall exploitation approach, the documentation of the key exploitable results (KER) and the lessons learnt in the demos.
+The evaluation of the target group shows that not only the main target group, as DSOs, TSOs, aggregators, customers benefit greatly from the Platone architecture, but also stakeholders like industry, research, or regulatory authorities.
+Especially the assessment of the regulatory and legislative framework is a topic of interest for Regulatory Authorities, revealing that a clearer legislative framework is needed for new actors in the energy sector like aggregators or the application of new technologies like blockchain.
 When it comes to exploitation, especially the open-source approach allows a broad transfer of knowledge, findings, software code and tools to Research and Industry.
-At this stage of the project, the consortium can present 14 KERs, of which three provide already publicly available content.
-The varying Technical Readiness Levels (TRL) levels, with some KERs having a start TRL of 0 and some having end TRL of 8, show that Platone is able to provide not only basic research but also close to the market products and services.
+At this stage of the project, the consortium can present 15 KERs, of which some already provide publicly available content.
+The varying technical readiness levels (TRL), with some KERs having a start TRL of 0 and some having end TRL of 8, show that Platone is able to provide not only basic research but also close to the market products and services.
 At the demos, all the KERs are tested and continuously validated.
-The analysis of the lessons learned shows, that especially the customer engagement plays a crucial role in preparing and running a successful demo, underlining the philosophy of Platone, that the customer takes a central role in the future energy system.
+The analysis of the lessons learnt shows, that especially the customer engagement plays a crucial role in preparing and running a successful demo, underlining the philosophy of Platone, that the customer takes a central role in the future energy system.
 Another common lesson learnt is that partners were successful in using the IEC-62559 standard to conceptualize the demo use cases, helping to detect potential difficulties at the installation of new hardware and requiring standards in the smart grid technology.
-At this stage of the project, Platone has an exploitation plan with concrete KERs, for which each responsible project partner has a clear exploitation strategy.
+At this stage of the project.
+Platone has defined 15 concrete KERs, for which each responsible project partner has prepared an exploitation strategy.
+Within the first of two internal exploitation workshops the consortium has further assessed the KERs and their exploitation opportunities and prepared appropriate activities to further detail the corresponding exploitation plans of the KERs.
+With the second workshop the exploitation strategies for the KER will be finalized.